breadbros/BREADitor/README.md

 TODO
 ====
+* dialogs should live in a module
+  * enter should attempt to submit a dialog, no matter what.
+* OMG, kill all caught exceptions from the framework.
+We should be able to "Pause On Caught Exceptions" in peace
 * make sure map.renderString saves/loads properly
 * show lucency in layers palette.
 * allow lucency to be changed via layers palette.